Protection of the Holy Virgin Mary Orthodox Church

 Ancient Faith Radio

-Assistance Needed with Prosphora for Divine Liturgy.
+**Assistance Needed with Prosphora for Divine Liturgy.** Fran will be away for several months beginning in January.
+To volunteer; please see JoAnn, Matrona, Karen, or Matushka.
 Thank you for considering this need of our parish.
-Sign up link: Prosphora Sign-up or see Matushka for any additional details.

 Tithing/ Donations